In my experience, for project management tools and resources to be of value on projects, they must be:

-This page addresses the never ending need for simple, practical, useable project management tools and resources.
+This page addresses the never ending need for simple, practical, usable project management tools and resources.
 I will continue to add pages to this topic as I discover tools and resources that meet these criteria.

-Though you may have a different view, in my work, project management tools and resources include (if you would like to see another item addressed here, let me know via email or through the blog/QA form on this site):
+Though you may have a different view, in my work, project management tools and resources include (if you would like to see another item addressed here, let me know via email or through the comment/QA form on this site):

-Although I will continue to include project management templates throughout this site, I have included a couple of basic ones here – a project management plan worksheet, which will guide the collection and documentation of your project planning; and a project plan, one of the initial deliverables.
+Although I will continue to include project management templates throughout this website, I have included a couple of basic ones here – a project management plan worksheet, which will guide the collection and documentation of your project planning; and a project plan, one of the initial deliverables.

 I recommend “incremental training” – that is on-line training (anytime, anywhere), focused on a specific topic, for a very short period of time (no longer than 30-60 days).

-For the reasons I have described – well-known, accredited, respected, excellent online delivery – several I recommend include Villanova University, Global Knowledge, Learning Tree, and Boston College.
+For the reasons I have described – well-known, accredited, respected, excellent online delivery – several I recommend include GreyCampus, Villanova University, Global Knowledge, Learning Tree International, and Boston College.

 You should expect to pay approximately (USD) $1,000 to $2,000 per course, plus materials.
 By doing this, you earn a better understanding of the discipline, as well as working toward a goal, such as a PM certification or a Master’s Certificate.

 Like it or hate it (and every PM has her or his opinion), MS-Project is the “gorilla in the PM software marketplace.”
 If you don’t use it on your current project, you will use it on your next – my strong recommendation is learn it and use it, even if you hate it.

-Complete project management software applications include:
+Project management software applications include:

 Integrated project management software applications include SAP and Intuit’s Quickbase®.
 Much smaller players offering their applications as enterprise user software and as SaaS (“Software as a Service”), such as RationalPlan®, AceProject®, Daptiv’s eProject®, and Method123®.